 the Registrar’s Student Service Center in the Wyman Park Building, 2 West.

 - Register for the appropriate Visiting Student course.

-3. If you are receiving an hourly payment, contact Mike to arrange for a Hiring Paperwork meeting.
+3. If you are receiving an hourly payment, the academic staff will contact you separate to complete hiring documents.

 4. Drop by Latrobe Hall to introduce yourself to us!
 Mike is in Latrobe 223.
 Note that some weeks we will have office hours posted, so do look for those times.
 They may vary from week to week.

 This is your login ID to most Hopkins Web sites, including the “myJH” portal, home of the Johns Hopkins Enterprise Directory.
 It typically includes the first letter of your first name, your last name or part of your last name, and one or more digits.
 Your JHED ID is a maximum of 8 characters.

 For American students, this is the Social Security Number.
 For international students, this is a temporary Hopkins-assigned (988-xx-xxxx) number to use at JHU in place of a social security number.
 For those receiving a salary or stipend, this number is used in the process to set up your pay.
 International students receiving a salary will apply for a Social Security Number after arrival.

 This is the 16-digit number located above the barcode on one’s J-Card, which you will receive upon arrival.
 This number is read automatically when you swipe your J-Card at a reader.
 The 14-digit number below the J-Card barcode is your library number and can be used on the library page.